 It’s a serene and magical setting for any hotel, but the Sukhvilas has something you can’t find at just any hotel: luxury tents that have all the creature comforts of home (temperature control, running water, and possibly the world’s best bathtub) while providing an immersive setting for guests to fully relax and enjoy nature at its most magical.
-You don’t even have to smoke anything for total repose.
 It’s seriously zen here.

 Plan Your Trip: Visit Fodor's India Guide